Thankfully Burma has not yet been too hard hit by the coronavirus compared to other countries.

-For decades, the Burmese military has prioritised military spending over health spending, leaving Burma in a very weak position to deal with the COVID-19 crisis.
-Treating those that get ill, and the economic consequences of any lockdown, will be a major challenge for Burma’s government.
+For decades, the Burmese military has prioritised military spending over health spending, leaving Burma in a very weak position to deal with a large scale coronavirus outbreak.

-But at the same time, Aung San Suu Kyi’s government is making it even harder for some of the most vulnerable people in the country to receive aid and life-saving information.
+The international community has been providing emergency support to Aung San Suu Kyi’s government, but at the same time, Aung San Suu Kyi is making it even harder for some of the most vulnerable people in the country to receive aid and life-saving information.

 Please email Britain’s Department for International Development asking them to take urgent action to help those most at risk at this time of crisis.